-John M. Thomas III, TVA’s executive vice president and chief financial officer, leads financial services functions—including Strategy; Financial Planning and Business Development; Treasury; Controller; Risk Management; Business Services; Investor Relations; Commercial Transactions; Technology Innovation; and Information Technology—for the nation’s largest public power provider with annual revenues of more than $11 billion.
+John M. Thomas III, TVA’s executive vice president and chief financial & strategy officer, leads financial services functions—including Strategy; Financial Planning and Business Development; Treasury; Controller; Risk Management; Business Services; Investor Relations; Commercial Transactions; Technology, Innovation and Research; and Information Technology—for the nation’s largest public power provider with annual revenues of more than $11 billion.

 He is instrumental in keeping TVA’s rates low and stable through sound business and financial planning, as well as debt management.
 Under his leadership, the organization has created one of the strongest balance sheets in the industry—keeping rates lower than 70 percent of the rest of the nation.